-The Student Immigration Compliance Team (SICT) and the Student Support Team in The <i> are here to provide advice and guidance on Tier 4 immigration issues and can also advise students who are studying at UCLan on a Short Term Study Visa (STSV).
+The Student Immigration Compliance Team (SICT) and the Student Support Team in The <i> are here to provide advice and guidance on Student Route immigration issues and can also advise students who are studying at UCLan on a Short Term Study Visa (STSV).

 These teams can help advise you if you have any questions or concerns about your immigration status.

 It is your responsibility to ensure you have a valid passport and visa throughout your stay in the UK.
 Please ensure that you renew your passport in good time if it is due to expire during your studies.
-If you lose your passport you must report the loss to the police and to your embassy; please also let us know PBSHelp@uclan.ac.uk and ensure that you take your new passport into the <i> when you receive it so that it can be scanned onto your student record.
+If you lose your passport you must report the loss to the police and to your embassy; please also let us know by emailing SICTSupport@uclan.ac.uk.
+Since we also need to hold a copy of your current passport on our records, once you receive your new passport please send us a clear photograph or colour photocopy of the main passport page to us on the email address above.

-It is a requirement of your Tier 4 visa that you attend your course regularly and engage fully with your programme of study.
+It is a requirement of your Student Route visa that you attend your course regularly and engage fully with your programme of study.
 The University uses a range of tools to monitor attendance; please ensure you understand fully what attendance is expected of you on your programme of study.

 If you are on a taught programme and are not well and unable to attend timetabled sessions or are unwell and unable to engage in study, you should contact your course leader or academic advisor and you should email email@example.com.

-Please ensure you include your full name and University number (G…) in any email to email@example.com.
-If you are on a research programme and are not well and unable to engage in study, you should contact your Director of Study and you should email Help4researchstudent@uclan.ac.uk (please ensure you include your full name and University number (G…).
+Please ensure you include your full name and University Registration Number (this can be found on your offer letter or on the back of your UCLan card) in any email to firstname.lastname@example.org.
+If you are on a research programme and are not well and unable to engage in study, you should contact your Director of Study and you should email Help4researchstudent@uclan.ac.uk (please ensure you include your full name and University Registration Number.

 Some students will need to register with the police when studying in the UK.